bucardo/bucardo_org/Bucardo/pgbench_example.md

 ---

 This page describes the steps needed to replicate a sample database, created by the pgbench utility, with Bucardo.
-This will demonstrate simply master to slave behavior.
+This will demonstrate simple master to slave behavior.

 Install Bucardo